the Chromium logo

 That separate chip is often referred to as a secure element (SE), the firmware controlling the SE is called Cr50.
 This secure element firmware is fully authored and controlled by Google.

-Note that even in case of the devices protected by the SE, opening up the device and disconnecting the battery would still disable write protection.
+Note that even for devices protected by the SE, opening up the device and disconnecting the battery may still disable write protection.
+If disconnecting the battery does not disable write protection immediately, then see the guide for firmware unlock on 2023+ devices.

 Software write protect